 Digs in the fall are cheaper: Three to try include the three-storey mansion the Jared Coffin House (circa 1845), the Wauwinet (circa 1875) for lobstering and surfcasting, and the gorgeous and sprawling White Elephant (circa 1920s).

-- The Whaling Museum, which relates the island’s 19th-century history as a whaling hub – practically empty.
+Be sure to pop into the Whaling Museum, which relates the island’s 19th-century history as a whaling hub.

-- The annual Christmas Stroll, December 2 to 4, is classic New England: markets, carolers, 80 trees decorated by local artists and special sales.
+If your visit coincides with December, the annual Christmas Stroll is classic New England: markets, carolers, dozens of trees decorated by local artists and special sales.
 Santa arrives by coast guard.

-Cape Air can get you there from Boston in about 45 minutes, or you can make it a road trip.
-Visit nantucket-ma.gov and massvacation.com.
-While you’re there, may as well enjoy the whole state.
-Here are 100 things to do in Massachusetts from Your RV Lifestyle.
+When you give in and plan it, Cape Air can take you there from Boston in about 45 minutes, or you can make it a road trip.
+If you plan to visit the whole state, here are 100 things to do in Massachusetts from Your RV Lifestyle.